maddy-tod/quantum/README.md

 ## Bonus Help
 [Dirac Notation](Notes/DiracNotation.md) - brief overview of the notation used \
-[Fun facts](Notes/FunFacts.md) - some of my favourite facts about quantum computers
+[Fun facts](Notes/FunFacts.md) - some of my favourite facts about quantum computers [Resources](Notes/Resources.md) - a list of useful videos

 ## References
 Most images and information come from the [IBMQ beginners tutorial](https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=beginners-guide&page=introduction) and [Mermin's book](https://www.amazon.co.uk/Quantum-Computer-Science-David-Mermin/dp/0521876583).
 Once you have read the beginners tutorial, the [user guide](https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=full-user-guide&page=introduction) is a good next step.
 This is [a good textbook](http://www-reynal.ensea.fr/docs/iq/QC10th.pdf) which starts from a very basic level.

 This is a [very helpful paper](http://www.math.mcgill.ca/darmon/courses/12-13/nt/projects/Fangxi-Lin.pdf) for the notation and QFT.

+All the notes combined into one document can be found [here](Notes/AllNotes4:7.md).

 Other resources can be found inside the sections they are most useful for.